 - SOC 100 Introduction to Sociology*

 Transfer students should note that substitute courses for PRO 204 must cover the entire lifespan from birth to death.

 Students in the nursing major pursue a Bachelor of Science in Nursing (BSN) degree, and must complete its requirements.

-Students must achieve and maintain a grade of 75 in each nursing course for continued progression through the nursing program and to qualify for the Bachelor of Science in Nursing degree.
+Students must achieve and maintain an exam average and overall course grade of 75 in each nursing course for continued progression through the nursing program and to qualify for the Bachelor of Science in Nursing degree.